- You Are Here:

-Below are the commercial guides from CR&R about waste collection services to Huntington Park commercial businesses.
+Below are the residential guides from Valley Vista Services about waste collection services to Huntington Park,

 Residential Services and Billing

 Effective January 1, 2015, your trash charges will no longer be included with your water bill.
-CR&R Environmental Services will directly bill customers in advance.
-Residents will be billed bimonthly and commercial customers will be billed monthly.
-You can pay your bill by mail, online at http://crrwasteservices.com/cities/california/county-of-los-angeles/city-of-huntington-park/ , or in-person at CR&R Environmental Services’ payment desk in City Hall.
+Valley Vista Services will directly bill customers in advance.
+Residents will be billed bimonthly.
+You can pay your bill by mail, online at https://myvvs.com/, or you can go to a payment center and pay with cash.
+You can find more information regarding payment centers down below,

 Standard Residential Services: